-- Arugula pesto: a healthy and green sauce that works well in potato salad
+- Arugula pesto: a healthy sauce that works wonderfully in pasta and potato salad

 - Artichoke pesto: a 5-min creamy and mild sauce that is a perfect pasta condiment

-- Parsley pesto is perfect as a drizzle on air fried and roasted veggies, for example with asparagus and Brussel sprouts
+- Parsley pesto is perfect as a drizzle on air-fried and roasted veggies, for example, with asparagus and Brussels sprouts.

 - Zucchini pesto is a fresh summer pesto.
-It's a perfect condiment for grill season and BBQ to drizzle on basically anything
+It's a perfect condiment for grill season and BBQ to drizzle on anything.

 Sun-Dried Tomato Pesto